 Why not get your class to add some personal details to a glossary and then use the Random glossary entry block to showcase a student each day?
 When participants come to your course, they’ll find out about each other courtesy of this neat little side block.

 A popular way to use forums is to add a “Tell us about yourself” forum where new members of a group can introduce themselves.
 Of course, this is fine – but how about thinking of something a little different which will still make for interesting and informative reading?
 One idea is to ask each student to take a picture of what they see from the nearest window and write a bit about their environment.
 Of course, this is made even easier if they use their smartphone camera and the Moodle App!

 Perhaps not for everyone, if you have some shy students, but Moodle’s standard Atto text editor allows for instant audio or video recording of short messages.
 You could set up a forum where, optionally, new course participants can record a Hello – teachers included!

 Again, this depends on your course: some courses have rigid schedules and content, but if it’s at all possible, a quick poll using Moodle’s Choice activity can make students feel their needs are taken into account.
 Could you offer them a choice of meeting times?
 A choice of assignment topic?
 Acting on the results of these student selections will create a positive atmosphere as you all begin learning together.

-The five suggestions above all use Moodle’s standard features, but there is a lot more you can do if you have a Moodle for School site or if you have the benefit of a Moodle Partner.
-Feel free to get in touch if you’d like more help in kick starting your new Moodle course.
+The five suggestions above all use Moodle’s standard features, but there is a lot more you can do with Moodle plugins or if you have the benefit of a Moodle Partner.
+Feel free to get in touch if you’d like more help in kick-starting your new Moodle course.